Rackwick

 Rackwick is a small coastal crofting township in the north west of the island of Hoy in Orkney, Scotland.

 As well as a handful of tourist amenities the township is largely made up of crofts and other small dwellings, however most now form second homes with Rackwick having very few full time residents.
 In 2016 there were only three dwellings occupied year round.

 The Orcadian poet George Mackay Brown's poem Rackwick describes the township as "the hidden valley of light" and "Orkney's last enchantment".

 The name Rackwick may derive from the Old Norse reka-vík, meaning bay of jetsam.

 Geography

 Rackwick is surrounded on three sides by the hills Moor Fea, Mel Fea, and Red Glen, with two glacial U-shaped valleys (glens) leading into Rackwick containing two burns (streams), Rackwick Burn and South Burn.
-The Township lies overlooks Rackwick Beach and Rackwick Bay, with the adjacent coastline dominated by imposing cliffs.
+The Township overlooks Rackwick Beach and Rackwick Bay, with the adjacent coastline dominated by imposing cliffs.
 Rackwick also borders the RSPB Hoy nature reserve.
 There is only one minor road to Rackwick, leading from Linksness 4 mi away, passing by the Dwarfie Stane megalithic tomb.
 The township is the main starting point for people walking to the Old Man of Hoy, a notable sea stack 1.5 mi away.